 Goals Of This Course

-Our goal for in writing this course is to bridge the gap between toy projects and production-ready products.
+Our goal for this course is to bridge the gap between toy projects and production-ready products.
 To accomplish this, we have designed an API that will power an MVP-level product.
 This course will walk you through building that API yourself.

 We do not concern ourselves with questions like “Will it scale?”.
 These questions are, for now, unimportant and only serve to slow you down.
 Instead, we’ve focused on crafting something that will get the job done while following a single principle: make good decisions.
 We actively avoid things we know to be bad and we frequently make trade-offs to balance getting it done and getting it done right.
 Done is better than perfect.